ucldc/rikolti/adrs/asyncio.md

 `increment` includes details about how to process the HttpResp from the API to increment the Fetcher's internal state to get the next page.
 `build_id` includes details about how to build the universal Calisphere ID for each record.
 `json` dumps the internal state of the fetcher as a json object to send to the next lambda.

+### Content File Fetcher Notes
+Code for the content file fetcher lives at `file-fetcher`.

+`file-fetcher/lambda_function.py` similarly handles the timeout.

+`file-fetcher/FileFetcher.py` handles the aiohttp and aioboto3 coordination, fetching the largest derivative that textract will take, and stashing it into s3.